joomlatools/joomlatools-console/README.md

 * `tpl_` => template (the `tpl_` will get stripped from the name and element field)
 * `lng_` => language

+This example registers an extension of the 'plugin' type:

+    joomla extension:register testsite plg_awesome

-You have the option of adding a `type` argument to the end of the command.
+Alternatively, if you want to use naming without the prefixes you have the option of adding a `type` argument to the end of the command.

-    joomla extension:register testsite plg_awesome package
+    joomla extension:register testsite awesome package

-In all cases, if the type is not recognized then **component** will be used.
+In all cases, if the type is not specified or recognized then the default value, **component**, will be used.

-For a `plugin` type you should use the `--folder` option specify the plugin group that will get registered with the record.
+When registering `plugin` type you can use the `--folder` option to specify the plugin group that will get registered with the record.
 Note that the default is 'system'.

     joomla extension:register testsite myplugin plugin --folder=content

-For a `language` type you should use the `--element` option to ensure your language files can be loaded correctly.
+For a `language` type extension, you should use the `--element` option to ensure your language files can be loaded correctly.

-	joomla extension:register testsite spanglish language --element en-GB
+	joomla extension:register testsite spanglish language --element=en-GB

-For a `module` type you should use the `--position` option to ensure your module displays where you would like it to.
+Lastly, when registering a `module` type extension, you can use the `--position` option to ensure your module displays where you would like it to.
+A record gets added to the #_modules table.

-	joomla extension:register testsite mod_awesome --position debug
+	joomla extension:register testsite mod_awesome --position=debug

-Other options: `--enabled`, `--client_id`
+Other options available for all extension types: `--enabled`, `--client_id`

 ## Extra commands